 Wall sits are great to get your legs muscles burning.
 Every time you do a wall sit, try to push yourself a little longer and soon you’ll be able to hold it with ease for a longer time.

 This move works the quads, glutes, hip flexors, hamstrings, and calves.
-Wall sits also take the pressure off your back and put it all on your bottom half which is one of
+Wall sits also take the pressure off your back and put it all on your bottom half which is one of the reasons why it’s so tough.

 4. Mountain Climbers